veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 - **E-RTMP**: refers to a series of improvements made to the legacy Real-Time Messaging Protocol [[RTMP](#rtmp)], originally developed by Adobe.
 While "enhanced RTMP" may be used descriptively, the preferred and consistent name for the protocol is **E-RTMP**, which serves as a consistent identifier that distinguishes the updated protocol from the legacy RTMP specification.
 Endorsed by Adobe and widely adopted across the industry, E-RTMP serves as the current standard for RTMP-based solutions and includes enhancements to both RTMP and the legacy [[FLV](#flv)] formats.
 The name E-RTMP refers to an evolving protocol and does not correspond to any single release or version.
 To avoid confusion, alternate forms such as ERTMP, eRTMP, Enhanced-RTMP, or EnhancedRTMP should be avoided.
 The lowercase hyphenated form e-rtmp is acceptable in URLs, folder names, and other technical contexts where lowercase formatting is conventional.
 - **Pseudocode**: Pseudocode has been provided to convey logic on how to interpret the E-RTMP binary format.
 The code style imitates a cross between TypeScript and C. The pseudocode was written in TypeScript and validated using VSCode to ensure correct syntax and catch any minor typographical errors.
 Below are some further explanations:

-  - Enumerations are used to define valid values
+  - **Enumerations define valid values for fields that appear in the encoded bitstream.** In contrast, script-level may use textual names or key/value maps, consistent with historical SCRIPTDATA and ActionScript object model.
   - Pseudo variables are named in a self-descriptive manner.
 For instance: \
      \
     **`videoCommand = UI8 as VideoCommand`** \